Installer Directory

 How long will an Installation take?

 Ground source heat pump systems are quite the undertaking.
 Unlike the other systems they involve a lengthy process.
 This can take anywhere from 20 to 30 days depending on access and the size of the installation.
-As most of the time involves laying the groundworks, the amount of time you’ll be without heating may be shorter than the other installations.
+As most of the time involves laying the groundwork, the amount of time you’ll be without heating may be shorter than the other installations.

 As with the other systems, it’s worth considering some home improvements to make the most from your system.
-In particular, insulation is a good investment since ground source heat pumps work better in well-insulated homes.
+In particular, insulation is a good investment since ground-source heat pumps work better in well-insulated homes.

 You can always give us a call on 01392 693 900 to discuss your requirements in more detail.

-Unlike traditional central heating, air source heat pumps don’t provide instant hot water.
+Unlike traditional central heating, air-source heat pumps don’t provide instant hot water.
 If you feel this is a deal-breaker you may want to invest in some thermal storage.
 A hot water cylinder is the cheapest option and should set you back around £700.
 Meanwhile, complete thermal storage units come in anywhere between £2000 to £3000.

 Your current hot water cylinder may be compatible and it's worth noting that most heat pump quotes will include a domestic hot water solution or hot water cylinder.

-Insulation
+Insulation Costs

 Secondly, ensure your loft is well insulated.
 This is the cheapest and most effective measure you can take to improve the energy efficiency of your home anyway and is well worth doing.
 Loft insulation can cost as little as £400.